 Children's House Community Guide

 Jayne received her Bachelor’s of Arts in Speech and Communications from The College of Wooster in 1979.
 She received certification as a Jr. Great Books Leader from the Great Books Foundation, a nonprofit educational organization.
 Jayne achieved her AMI Primary diploma in 2004, and her certification in the Wilson Language Reading System Level 1 in 2005.
 Jayne joined Hershey Montessori School in 1994.
-Jayne enjoys fitness, gardening, cooking, reading, church involvement and spending time with family and friends.
+Jayne enjoys fitness, gardening, cooking, reading, and spending time with family and friends.

 Children's House Community Guide